 - Matriculated baccalaureate students should not register for courses with numbers less than 100 unless meeting minimum proficiency requirements.

-The Office of the Registrar serves as the legal custodian of University academic records and is responsible for the appropriate recording, production, and disbursement of those records.
+The Registrar, in the Office of Registration and Scheduling Services, serves as the legal custodian of University academic records and is responsible for the appropriate recording, production, and disbursement of those records.
 The Office is also responsible for recording such critical functions as academic honors, sanctions, and dismissals.
-The Office of the Registrar is located in Gorham in Bailey Hall (207-780-5230).
-Registration services are also available in the Student Account's Office in Portland at Payson Smith Hall (207-780-5233) and at Lewiston-Auburn College (207-753-6500).
+The Office of Registration and Scheduling Services is located in Bailey Hall on the Gorham campus, (207) 780-5230.
+Registration services are also available in Luther Bonney Hall on the Portland campus and at Lewiston-Auburn College, (207) 753-6500.

-The registration process is conducted by the Registrar, Business Office, and many academic departments.
-It includes selection of courses, completion of proper forms, and payment of University charges.
-Newly admitted students are notified by Student Success of their schedule for orientation, advising, and registration.
-Student Success coordinates the new student academic advising process and initiates the registration procedure by approving course schedules prior to processing by the Registrar and Business Office.
+The registration process is conducted by Registration and Scheduling Services, Advising, and many academic departments.
+It includes acknowledgement of financial responsibility, selection of courses, completion of any necessary forms, and payment of University charges.
+Newly admitted students are notified by Orientation and Transitional Programs of their appointment for academic orientation, advising, and registration.
+Advising coordinates the new student academic advising process and initiates the registration procedure by approving course schedules.

 Undergraduate students are considered to be full-time if they are enrolled for 12 or more credits; three-quarter time requires at least 9 credits; and half-time requires at least 6 credits.

-Grades at the University are given in terms of letters, with the option of a plus or minus designation, representing levels of achievement.
+Grades at the University are given in terms of letters, with the option of a plus or minus designation (with the exception of A+), representing levels of achievement.
 The basis for determining a grade is the relative extent to which the student has achieved the objectives of the course.
 The student's work in each course is graded as follows: